Housing Programs and Activities

 Loans of up to $100,000 are available to help families purchase their first home in the unincorporated areas of Placer County.
 The First Time Homebuyer Assistance Program loan can help make mortgage payments more affordable.
 Loans are available on a first-come/first-serve basis and are provided to applicants who have submitted a complete "Program Interest Application Form," meet the program requirements, and are ready to make a home purchase.

-- You must be a First Time Homebuyer (Federal and State Income Limits, July 2014)
+- You must be a First Time Homebuyer (Federal Income Limits, June 2017)

 - You must be pre-approved for a first mortgage loan.

 - You must have 3% of the total purchase price available at the time of application.
 These funds cannot be in the form of a loan.